 I heard this statement from a friend recently.
-We were headed to lunch together, and I suggested a new place.
-That is, new to him.
-It wasn’t new to town, and it wasn’t new to me.
-But, he’d never heard of the place.
+We were headed to lunch together, and I suggested a new place—that is, new to him.
+It wasn’t new to town and it wasn’t new to me.
+But he’d never heard of it.

 “Where is it?”

-In other words, not exactly down a dark, dangerous alley.
-And definitely not a mom-and-pop hole in the wall restaurant.
-Within a stone’s throw of Wal-Mart, Home Depot, a movie theatre, Walgreen’s and dozens upon dozens of restaurants.
+In other words, it wasn’t exactly down a dark, dangerous alley.
+And it definitely was not a mom-and-pop hole-in-the-wall restaurant.
+It was within a stone’s throw of Walmart, Home Depot, a movie theater, Walgreen’s, and dozens upon dozens of restaurants.
 But he had never heard of it.

-It’s got me thinking about habits and routines.
+This has me thinking about habits and routines.
 For example, every Sunday, I go to church.
-But not only that.
-I drive the same route to church, sit in the same section of the church building and eat at the same place afterward.
+But not only that: I drive the same route to church, sit in the same section of the building, and eat at the same restaurant afterward.

 I don’t even really make a choice about any of those things anymore.
 It’s more like a reflex.
-And Sunday mornings are just one example of the habits I carry.
-The things I do without thinking, and the things I miss without noticing.
+And Sunday mornings are just one example of the habits I carry—the things I do without thinking, the things I miss without noticing.

-As I’ve noticed this about myself, I’ve been asking the question, “When are habits good for me?
+As I’ve observed this about myself, I’ve been asking the question, “When are habits good for me?
 And when are they bad?”

 Without a doubt, habits have their benefits.
 As the author John Irving said, “Good habits are worth being fanatical about.”

 There’s efficiency in habits.
 You don’t have to make an infinite number of decisions when many decisions are made out of habit.
 There’s reduced risk in habits.
 I’m not risking a bad haircut when I keep going back to the same stylist.
-There are deepened relationships in habits.
-When I eat at the same places, I can build relationships with employees and regular customers and build empathy for them.
+There’s deepened relationships in habits.
+When I eat at the same places, I can build relationships with and empathy for employees and regular customers.

 And that’s just the seemingly benign habits.
-Think of the impact of habits of character.
+Think of the impact of habits on character.
 The Russian author Fyodor Dostoyevsky said, “It seems as if the second half of a man’s life is made up of nothing but the habits he has accumulated during the first half.”
-If that’s true, then the way we spend our thought life day in and day out has major impact.
-The same with the way we spend our time and our money.
+If that’s true, then the way we spend our thought-life day in and day out has major impact.
+The same goes with the way we spend our time and our money.

-Charles Duhigg argued in The Power of Habit that understanding habit is one of the keys to bringing about change in our lives.
-If so (and I think Duhigg is right), then habits have great power for good.
+Charles Duhigg argued in The Power of Habit that understanding habits is one of the keys to bringing about change in our lives.
+If this is so (and I think it is), then habits have tremendous power for good.